How To Create And Organize Media Lists

 Welcome to your go-to guide on managing your Media Lists!

 Media Relations is designed to help you organize relevant influencers (editors, journalists, and bloggers) into a set of lists.
 Media lists used for outreach to journalists should be targeted to a specific pitching initiative.
-You can learn more about how to do media research for targeted outreach in this article.
+You can also follow people of interest by adding them to your media lists and using them in content streams within Monitor.

 This article will walk you through the following: